Marist University: Full independence (2003)

 During summer 2011, the New York State Department of Transportation completed a pedestrian underpass under US 9 to facilitate safer movement between the sections of campus, which the boulevard separates.
 Its construction eliminated a pedestrian-only traffic signal.
 In addition, one entrance near the Lowell Thomas Communication Center was closed to vehicular traffic.
 All three entrances were renovated and the main gate closed to vehicular traffic.

 In the fall of 2013 construction of a new academic building to house the Music Department and renovations to the Lowell Thomas Communications Center, the student center and the dining hall were completed.

-During the winter of 2015 a new science building was completed on the east campus.

-In January 2018 construction of 4 new student housing buildings on the north side of the main campus was completed.

 In September 2018 Marist announced that it will partner with Nuvance Health (formerly Health Quest) to create a medical school.
 Plans call for the construction of a 100000 sqfoot building on the Vassar Brothers Medical Center campus in the City of Poughkeepsie, which will house school administration and classroom space.
 The proposed school will be named the Marist Nuvance School of Medicine.
 Plans for the medical school have since been put on hold indefinitely.

 In January 2019 a major renovation and addition to the Steel Plant was completed.
 The new building features the renovated original 12,000-square-foot historic industrial Steel Plant Building and a 35,000-square-foot addition housing the Fine Arts, Digital Media, and Fashion Programs.

 In October 2021, Kevin Weinman became the institution's fifth president.

-In July 2022, Marist broke ground on a major renovation and addition to the Dyson Center.
-The new four-story, 107,000-square-foot building will house The School of Management and School of Social and Behavioral Sciences.
+In August 2024, Marist completed a major renovation and addition to the Dyson Center.
+The new four-story, 107,000-square-foot building houses The School of Management and School of Social and Behavioral Sciences.

+University status (2025)

+Marist College was renamed Marist University on January 29, 2025.